alienlebarge/droid-emmoder/README.md

 ## Install

-Grab the save the following `droid.ini` files on a SD card and load it in yout Droid Master module.
+Grab the save the following [`droid.ini`](.droid.ini) files on a SD card and load it in your Droid Master module.

 ## Find other Droid patch on Github